NREL/PyDSS/Readme.md

 # Installations requirements

 The code has been test using Python 3.6+ and requires installation of a number of additional libraries.
+The code uses 'OpenDSSdirect.py' to interface with OpenDSS. documantation for the library can be found at https://github.com/NREL/OpenDSSDirect.py.
+The library can be installed using the following command

+ **-pip install 'OpenDSSDirect.py[extras]'**

 The code has been tested using Bokeh version 0.12.5 and can be installed using

  **-pip install bokeh==0.12.5**

 Additionally, GIS overlay maps require installation of PyProj and a Google maps API key.
 Google maps API key can be generated at https://developers.google.com/maps/documentation/embed/get-api-key.
 PyProj is a coordinate transformation package and can be installed using the following command

  **-pip install pyproj**